Getting Started with Evernote for:

 To create a new notebook, do the following:

-- Enter a name for your new notebook and press the return key.
+Enter a name for your new notebook and tap Create.
 You can add notes to your new notebook immediately.

 By default, all new notes will be saved to your Evernote account's default notebook.
-To learn more about creating notes in a specific notebook, go to Create & Edit a Note.
+Move notes to different notebooks and organize them in a way that works best for you.

-To add notes to a notebook, do the following:
+To move notes to another notebook, do the following:

-- Click the note you want to move.
-The note will be displayed in the Note Editor.
+- Navigate to the note you want to move, then tap to open it.
+The note will displayed in the note editor.

-- Click the notebook that you want to move the note to.
+- Tap the notebook you want to move the note to.
 Evernote will automatically save and sync the change.

 To delete a notebook, do the following: